 For those of you that are finding this recipe and trying summer squash for the first time I hope you’ll be hooked.
 It’s a great veggie that can be used in so many different ways.
 Check out the details for this Thanksgiving squash casserole and be sure to let us know how you liked it in the comments below.

 What do I need to make Thanksgiving squash casserole?

 This recipe uses yellow squash, onions, water, milk, eggs, shredded cheese, ritz crackers, butter, and salt/pepper to taste!

 Pretty much everything you need to make this recipe you probably already have on hand.
-We usually keep most of these items stocked / in our regular grocery order for each week or every other week and then when I need to whip up a great casserole I pull out this recipe or one of my other favorites, like this Chicken and Yellow Squash Casserole.
+We usually keep most of these items stocked / in our regular grocery order for each week or every other week and then when I need to make a delicious side dish I pull out recipes for my favorites, like this Chicken and Yellow Squash Casserole or Roasted Butternut Squash.

 Make sure to stock up on Ritz crackers so you can also make a batch of Easy No Bake Cracker Candy Treats which are super tasty and will be the star of the dessert table this year!!